 1 – What is an opera by Richard Wagner?

-2 – Clichés, misconceptions and other clichés about Richard Wagner and his work;
+2 – Clichés, prejudices, and misconceptions about Richard Wagner and his work;

 3 – The word “Wagnerian” or “Wagnerian, a Wagnerian, to be Wagnerian … or not to be! ”

-4 – What is the “Total Art Work” (or Gesamtkunstwerk)? ;
+4 – What is the “Total Work of Art” (or Gesamtkunstwerk)? ;

 6 – The Wagnerian orchestra;